ralphkalweit/kp-project/README.md

 The most important parts of the Scala 3 code have also been implemented in Golang (Go).
 This allows for a comparison of the functional programming capabilities of Scala 3 and Go.\
 The best way to understand the code is to read it and try it out!
 The tests should be very informative, too.

+The Go program is not interactive like scala, so I recommend to take an ever closer look at the code and tests instead.

 All code regarding sudoku is in `go/sudoku`, the workflow is in `go/cmd` and there is a `go/util` package with a few Higher-Order Functions.

 ### Setup your environment